 A visit to New York City is not complete without a slice or two, or twenty of pizza.
 But where can you get the best slice of pizza in New York?
 That’s a tough one to answer!
 Some people like a plain cheese slice of pizza, others enjoy a square corner of pepperoni pizza.
 Some want a crispy base and crust, others prefer a lot more flop.

-During our most recent trip to New York City we set out to try and find our favourite pizza place in New York City by creating our very own pizza tour of New York City.
-I say our pizza tour, it was really Dan’s pizza tour as the research basically involved Dan watching a heap of pizza videos before our trip and writing a list of some of the best.
-So if you’re looking to do a pizza tour of New York City or just want to know some of the best pizza places in the city are, here are our recommendations.
+During our most recent trip to New York City, we set out to try and find the best slice of pizza in New York.
+So we created our very own pizza tour of the city.
+I say our pizza tour.
+It was really Dan’s pizza tour as the research basically involved Dan watching heaps of pizza videos before our trip and writing a list of some of the best.
+So if you’re looking to do a pizza tour of New York City or just want to know where to get the best slice of pizza in New York, here are my recommendations.

 John’s of Bleecker Street

 John’s of Bleecker Street has been a New York City establishment since 1929.
 It was founded by Italian immigrant John Sasso who originally opened up shop in Greenwich Village.
 But once he lost the lease he moved the coal fire brick oven to Bleecker Street, where it still remains.
 This was the only pizzeria we visited that did not sell pizza by the slice.

 We were seated right away amongst local New Yorkers and opted for a cheese pie and two ciders.
 For me, this was my favourite of all the pizzerias in New York.
 I can’t put my finger on it but something about the freshness and sweetness of the sauce, paired with the super stringy cheese and the crispy crust was the perfect combination for me.